appium/dotnet-client/README.md

 For Nuget:

 - `Rebuild All` with `Release` target
-- Update appium-dotnet-driver.nuspec (At least bump version and change release notes.)
+- Edit the file: `appium-dotnet-driver.nuspec` (At least bump version and change release notes.)
 - `NuGet pack appium-dotnet-driver.nuspec`
 - `nuget Push appium-webdriver.<version>.nupkg`
 - Commit and push changes